Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > We prompt engineered the `AerobaticSequence` class to instruct Copilot to generate a very specific solution.

-- In the Copilot Chat extension window, press the button to insert the suggested `AerobaticSequence` class as a new file into `WrightBrothersApi/Models/AerobaticSequence.cs`.
+- In the Copilot Chat extension window, click the ellipses `...` and select `Insert into new file` for the suggested `FlightLog` record as `WrightBrothersApi/Models/AerobaticSequence.cs`.

+- Copilot will add the code to a new empty file, but must be saved.
+- Save the file by clicking pressing `Ctrl + S` or `Cmd + S`.
+- Enter the file name `AerobaticSequence.cs` and click `Save`.

 - Copilot sometimes makes a mistake with the Manouver reference in the `List<Maneuver>` class.

+    ```csharp
+    public class AerobaticSequence : List<Maneuver>
+    ```

-- Ofcourse, you can use Copilot to fix this.
+- Of course, you can use Copilot to fix this.
 First open the `AerobaticSequence.cs` file.

 - Now open the Copilot Chat extension and ask the following question: